teejclark/academic-kickstart/content/project/predprey - Copy/index.md

 +++
 # Project title.
-title = "Seabird conservation and management"
+title = "Biodiversity Conservation"

 # Date this page was created.
 date = 2019-01-05T00:00:00

 # Project summary to display on homepage.
-summary = "Monitoring seabirds to better identify their population drivers"
+summary = "Identifying the patterns and processes that drive biodiversity in coupled human-natural systems"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["seabird"]
+tags = ["biodiv"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""